 New Relic's infrastructure monitoring agent is a lightweight executable file that collects data about your hosts.
 It also forwards data from infrastructure integrations to New Relic, as well as log data for log analytics.

 The infrastructure monitoring agent can currently run on many Linux distributions, Windows, and macOS.
-There are multiple ways to install and deploy the infrastructure monitoring agent, depending on your setup and needs.
+There are multiple ways to install and deploy the agent, depending on your setup and needs.
 This document describes how the infrastructure monitoring agent works and how to install it.

 The quickest way to get started with our infrastructure monitoring agent is through our guided install.
 Our guided install not only installs the infrastructure agent, but also discovers the applications and log sources running in your environment.
 It recommends which ones you should instrument.

 Ready to get started?
 You'll need a New Relic account before you can install.
 Click one of these button to try it out.

 The guided install works with most setups.
 But if it doesn't suit your needs, you can find other methods below to get started monitoring your infrastructure.

 For more information on where you can run the agent, check the compatibility and requirements page.

 If you don't have a New Relic account yet, the guided install won't work.
 If you want to follow the procedure manually, see our tutorial.

 If you don't have a New Relic account yet, the guided install won't work.
 If you want to follow the procedure manually using our MSI installer, see our tutorial.

 The infrastructure monitoring agent can be deployed programmatically using several config management and deploy tools: